What is the national living wage?

 The national living wage is the minimum hourly rate which adult workers in the UK, aged over 23, must be paid.

-In 2020/21 the statutory national living wage was £8.91.
-It is the government’s intention to see the national living wage rise further in future years, reaching 66% of median earnings by 2024.
-Given median earnings (the mid point of UK salaries) were circa £30,800 in 2020, this represents a commitment to see minimum salaries in the UK rise above £20,000 per year by 2024.
+It has been the government’s intention to see the national living wage rise further in future years, reaching 66% of median earnings by 2024.
+Given median earnings (the mid point of UK salaries) were circa £30,800 in 2020, this represented a commitment to see minimum salaries in the UK rise above £20,000 per year by 2024.

 The national living wage came into effect in 2016 as a higher version of the previous national minimum wage for most adult workers.
 The national minimum wage is now a terminology that officially just refers to those under the age of 23.